Journal of Multidisciplinary Research at Trent

-The Journal of Multidisciplinary Research at Trent (JMRT) is a non-profit, open-access, free to publish, and anonymous peer-reviewed research journal that is operated by volunteers.
+The Journal of Multidisciplinary Research at Trent (JMRT) is a non-profit, open-access, free to publish, and anonymous peer-reviewed research journal.

 We aim to provide a multidisciplinary approach to open access publishing for the local, national, and international community.
 Our goal is to create an awareness for the importance of graduate research from all fields of the arts and sciences, and to create a platform for scholarly dialogue between graduate students, established professionals and other research groups.